marvinrobot42/si7021-t-rh/README.md

 ### Features

 - uses embedded-hal version 1.0.x
-- designed for embedded use (ESP32-C3, -C6 and -S3 and STM32F3DISCOVERY and Raspberry Pi)
+- designed for embedded use (ESP32-C3, -C6 and -S3 and Raspberry Pi)
 - ESP32 RISC V and Raspberry Pi examples included
 - enable/disable builtin heater for clearing condensation or frost (when not reading temperature)
 - configurable heater power level